-- Maintain REFCL Compliance at FGY: To maintain compliance at FGY it is proposed to establish a new non-REFCL Rowville Zone Substation (RVE) at an estimated cost of \$22.6 million.
-This option includes feeder transfers from FGY to RVE.
-These works were scheduled to be completed by September 2020, as reported in the 2019 DAPR.
-While works have commenced, commissioning has now been delayed to November 2021, partly due to the COVID-19 Pandemic delaying site works. - Maintain REFCL compliance at BDL: In the 2019 DAPR, to maintain compliance at BDL it was proposed to establish a new REFCL protected Lakes Entrance (LKE) Zone Substation by 2022 at an estimated cost of \$23.1 million.
-This option was to include feeder transfers from BDL to LKE. - With evolving REFCL technology, installing a third REFCL at a single site is considered an increasing feasible option.
-If installing a third REFCL at a single site proves successful, establishing a new LKE zone substation will not be required to maintain REFCL compliance at BDL in the forecast planning period.
-Instead, the proposed option is now installation of a third REFCL along with replacement of the existing No.3 transformer and rearrangement of the 22 kV feeders to accommodate the ASC limitations.
-Due to the lead-time to procure and install a third REFCL and replace the transformer, it may be necessary to install isolation transformers as a temporary measure. - The expected cost for this option is \$14.1; a saving of \$9 million compared to the previously identified least cost feasible option. - Maintain REFCL compliance at ELM: To achieve and maintain compliance at ELM it was previously proposed to establish a new REFCL protected Diamond Creek (DCK) Zone Substation by 2025 at an estimated cost of \$21.5 million.
-This option was to include feeder transfers from ELM to DCK. - With evolving REFCL technology, installing a third REFCL at a single site is considered an increasing feasible option.
+- Maintain REFCL compliance at Bairnsdale (BDL): In the 2020 DAPR, to maintain compliance at BDL, it was proposed to install a third REFCL at a single site.
+If installing a third REFCL at a single site proves successful, establishing a new zone substation will not be required to maintain REFCL compliance at BDL in the forecast planning period.
+However, the proposed option was to install a third REFCL along with replacement of the existing No.3 transformer and rearrangement of the 22 kV feeders to accommodate the ASC limitations.
+Due to the uncertainty of splitting the Buses to three (3) Buses, lead-time to procure and install a third REFCL and replace the transformer, it was necessary to install isolation transformers as a temporary measure.
+The expected cost for this temporary option was \$2.5m.
+Further BDL network evaluation will be required to determine future works to maintain compliance at BDL. - Maintain REFCL compliance at Belgrave (BGE): To achieve and maintain compliance at BGE, it is proposed to install a remote REFCL on BGE13 and isolation transformers, at an estimated cost of \$17.5 million. - Maintain REFCL compliance at Eltham (ELM): To achieve and maintain compliance at ELM it was previously proposed to establish a new REFCL protected Diamond Creek (DCK) Zone Substation by 2025 at an estimated cost of \$21.5 million.
+This option was to include feeder transfers from ELM to DCK.

+With evolving REFCL technology, installing a third REFCL at a single site is considered an increasing feasible option.
 If installing a third REFCL at a single site proves successful, establishing a new DCK zone substation will not be required to maintain REFCL compliance at ELM in the forecast planning period.
 Instead, the proposed option is now installation of a third REFCL along with rearrangement of the 22 kV feeders to accommodate the ASC limitations.
 Due to the lead-time to procure and install a third REFCL, it may be necessary to install isolation transformers as a temporary measure.

-The expected cost for this option is \$9.1; a saving of \$12.4 million compared to the previously identified least cost feasible option.
+The expected cost for this option is \$9.1 million; a saving of \$12.4 million compared to the previously identified least cost feasible option.